lokesh-coder/lesyjs/docs/src/markdown/docs/main/get-started/overview.md

 ### Lesy playground

-We have a setup a _playground_ for you to play around with it.
+We have setup a _playground_ for you to play around with it.

 [Pilot Playground](https://codesandbox.io/s/lesy-pilot-playground-hzjgw?fontsize=14&hidenavigation=1&view=preview)